hallee/hal.codes/README.md

 ## Deployment

-I host the site on the smallest DigialOcean droplet ($5/mo).
+hal.codes is hosted on the [smallest DigialOcean droplet](https://www.digitalocean.com/pricing/) ($5/mo) on Ubuntu 16.04.
+Any VPS that can run a [Swift-supported Linux](https://swift.org/download/#releases) version should work fine.

 ```bash
 eval "$(curl -sL https://apt.vapor.sh)"